PyotrGrogorchenko/cursor-games-api/README.md

 ## Project phase

 The project in progress.
-In backlog сreating endpoint and tables for [cursor-games-app](https://github.com/PyotrGrogorchenko/cursor-games-app).
+In backlog сreating endpoints and tables for [cursor-games-app](https://github.com/PyotrGrogorchenko/cursor-games-app).

 ## Install